Caltech-IPAC/grits2018-github-tutorial/README.md

 The demo will cover:

+* git main commands
+* [branches and merging](https://www.atlassian.com/git/tutorials/using-branches)
 * github tool: graphs/metrics, pull request, code review
-* commits and pushes
-* [branches and merging](https://www.atlassian.com/git/tutorials/using-branches)

 Participants will need a github account and be added to the (team) repos write permission to be able to interact with the IPAC repos and [Git](https://git-scm.com/) tool installed locally.